 Possibly the Most Important Question To Ask Before Taking a Photo

 Doug Gimesy- Professional Photographer

 So you’ve booked the once in a lifetime big trip to South America, or to Antarctica, or combining both, and you want to make sure you come back with a set of travel photos that do the trip justice.
-In excited anticipation you’ve looked at a few web sites, you may have purchased some new gear, or done a course or two.
-You’ve practiced taking photos with your equipment so you know how to use all the controls without taking your eye away fro the viewfinder (that’s important).
-You’ve got spare memory cards, an extra battery and an extra charger, you’ve got something to keep your equipment clean and dry, and also something to back up your images on to.
+In excited anticipation you’ve looked at a few web sites, you may have purchased some new gear, or taken a course or two.
+You’ve practiced taking photos with your equipment so you know how to use all the controls without taking your eye away from the viewfinder (if you haven’t please try as it’s important).
+You’ve got spare memory cards, an extra battery and perhaps an extra charger, you’ve got something to keep your equipment clean and dry, and also something to back up your images on to.
 So from an equipment perspective, you’re feeling pretty good.
 But are you really ready to capture the memories you are hoping to?

 What’s the one thing you can do when you’re actually there, on the spot, and about to take a photo, that could help ensure that you get the best shot you can?